mztulip/CCLib/README.md

 ### 2. Prepare your software

-1. You will need Python 2.7 or later installed to your system
+1. You will need Python 3(tested with 3.13.1) or later installed to your system
 2. Open a terminal and change directory into the `Python` folder of this project
-3. Install required python modules by typing: `pip install -r requirements.txt`
+3. Install required python modules by typing: `pip install -r requirements.txt`(tested with pyserial 3.5)
 4. Test your set-up:
 ```
 ~$ ./cc_info.py -p [serial port]